ly16/ly16.github.io/_posts/2018-02-24-git-tutorial.md

 - Recover your last version from master to work dict

-      __Very dangerous!!!__ You have to remember your last commit clearly!
+     Very __dangerous__!!!
+You have to remember your last commit clearly!

      `git diff`